dejbug/dejbug.github.io/index.md

 # Merology

 For some reason they even knew that I'm incapable of grinding out a full-time job and had made sure to mention the possibility of a part-time gig.
 I like that.
 I almost wrote them back.
 But I'm hopeless; and I'm devoid of hope.
 I will not waste their time nor mine.
 The only thing that keeps me going is that I am free to give it all up on a whim.
 That nothing, nobody depends on me.
-It's called falling asleep because you have to give it up.
-All of it, which is to say your self.
-It's the only way that I can get a full night's worth of rest.
-Pretending that I won't wake up.
-Pretending that not waking up on time won't matter because nothing ever will.
+It's called falling asleep because you have to give it all up.
+All the things you'd rather do.
+All those interesting thoughts.
+Giving it all up means giving yourself up.
+Pretending that I won't wake up is the only way that I can get a full night's worth of rest.
+Pretending that not waking up on time won't matter because nothing ever again will.

 # Integrity

 These are the times when I must set up shop in bed, doing nothing in particular, just breathing, just staring at the backside of my lids.
 Feeling half-forgotten.
 This last part is important.
 If I'd keep thinking of deadlines I just wouldn't be able to relax.
-I might be lying down but I'd be bleeding energy.
+I might be lying down but I'd be wasting energy.
 In any case, you can't write a CV entirely with filler phrases.
 Stuffing needs something to stuff.
-There's no chance that anyone would hire me just for showing up.
+There's no chance that anyone would hire someone just for showing up.
 This is not how I assume the world to function.

 # Occupation

 MDD has cut a huge swath out of my allotted time. https://www.youtube.com/watch?v=xP5-iIeKXE8 Coding https://en.wikipedia.org/wiki/Formal_language and, to a lesser extent, chess https://en.wikipedia.org/wiki/Abstract_strategy_game were two of the three obsessions that kept me hoping to wake up again each night.
-Which reminds me that I need to prepare an opening for tomorrow's match; the second round of our club's championship.
+Which reminds me that I need to prepare an opening for tomorrow's match; the second round of our club's championship is nigh.

 # Commitment